 In the period after his Civil War service "Non" Adams engaged in farming in Sturgis, Mississippi and also gained distinction as a minister, having been licensed to preach in 1868.
 In 1870 he began an affiliation with the Missionary Baptist Church and would serve as pastor in several Oktibbeha County churches during his life, including those at Sturgis, Wake Forest, and Blythe Creek.
 Adams was a primary organizer of the Chestnut Grove Baptist Church in 1869 and later served as the moderator of the Oktibbeha County Baptist Association for a total of ten years.

 Portrait courtesy of the Adams Family Newsletter, January 2013.

-In the latter portion of his life "Non" Adams dabbled in banking, serving as a Vice-President of the Bank of Sturgis, Mississippi.
+In the latter portion of his life, "Non" Adams dabbled in banking, serving as a Vice-President of the Bank of Sturgis, Mississippi.
 Active in the Masonic order, Adams was a charter member of the Sturgis-based Lodge #375 of Free and Accepted Masons.
-In 1892 Adams became a widower for the second time, and following the death of Lois Adams remarried in 1893 to Mary Delilah Dodds (1855-1941), with whom he would have a further three children.
+In 1892 Adams became a widower for the second time, and following the death of his wife Lois, Adams remarried in 1893 to Mary Delilah Dodds (1855-1941), with whom he would have a further three children.

 Nominus Quincy Adams died at age 83 on May 7, 1922 in Sturgis and was survived by his third wife Mary and a number of children.
 His burial took place at the Wake Forest Cemetery in Sturgis, just a short distance away from the Sturgis Cemetery, home to the gravesite of his political counterpart Cullinas B. Hannah.